eclipse-theia/theia-website/src/docs/index.md

 ## Frequently Asked Questions

-If you are unsure what Theia is, how it compares to other technologies or how to migrate Eclipse-based tools to it, please have a look at [resource section](/resources/).
+If you are unsure what Theia is, how it compares to other technologies or how to migrate Eclipse-based tools to it, please have a look at [Theia FAQ](/docs/faq/).

 ## Need Help?